 To deal with your feelings in a positive way:

-- Learn about your diet for diabetes.
-You will be surprised to learn that you can have all the types of foods you like.
-All you need to do is fit them into your meal or snack plan.
+- Learn about your eating plan for diabetes.
+You can have all the types of foods you like.
+The key is to learn how to fit them into your meal or snack plan.

-- Talk with other people who successfully follow the diet for diabetes.
+- Talk with other people who successfully follow an eating plan for diabetes.
 Find out what foods they like and how they have worked them into their meals.

-- Try new foods and new recipes to put some variety into your meals so you will not feel deprived.
+- Try new foods and new recipes to put some variety into your meals so you won't feel deprived.